Maupiti Tahitian Penu Basalt Food Pounder

 Provenance: Gary Seering, Aiea, Hawaiʻi

-The penu is a stone pounder used across the Society Islands to process breadfruit and taro into mahi, the fermented paste equivalent to Hawaiian poi, by crushing the pulp against a stone or wooden surface.
-Pounders of this type are classified into three formal categories: forked top, cross-bar, and faceted top.
-This example belongs to the cross-bar type, the form specifically associated with Maupiti in the Society Islands group.
+The penu is a stone pounder used across the Society Islands to process breadfruit and taro into mahi, a fermented paste comparable to Hawaiian poi.
+Pounders of this type are generally classified into forked-top, cross-bar, and faceted-top forms.
+This example belongs to the cross-bar type, a form associated with Maupiti in the Society Islands group.

-The piece is ground from dense black basalt quarried on Maupiti, a material recognized for its compact grain and dark coloration and used specifically for pounders of this type.
-The cross-bar top provides a secure grip during use, the waisted body tapering to a broad, stable base suited to sustained pounding work.
-The surface is even and well-finished, with the basalt retaining its characteristic dark tone throughout.
+The piece is ground from dense black basalt, a compact stone recognized for its dark tone and durability.
+The cross-bar top provides a secure handhold, while the waisted body tapers to a broad base suited to repeated pounding work.
+The surface is evenly finished, preserving the restrained form and functional clarity characteristic of Society Islands stone pounders.

 We ship free anywhere in the world, fully insured, packed by hand.